 Biography

 Logan Rutten is Assistant Professor in the Department of Teaching, Leadership, and Professional Practice at the University of North Dakota, where he studies and teaches practitioner inquiry in school–university partnerships as a form of professional learning for educators across the career span.
-His scholarship features sustained collaborations with teachers and administrators serving K-12 students in rural communities across the United States and the Navajo Nation.
+His current scholarship features sustained collaborations with teachers and administrators serving K-12 students in rural and Indigenous communities.

-Rutten’s publications, often co-authored with school- and community-based co-inquirers, appear in journals such as the Journal of Teacher Education, Teaching and Teacher Education, Action in Teacher Education, Teacher Development, School–University Partnerships, Journal of Educational Supervision, and the Oxford Review of Education.
+Rutten’s publications, often co-authored with school- and community-based partners, appear in top-ranked journals such as Review of Educational Research, Journal of Teacher Education, Teaching and Teacher Education, Action in Teacher Education, Teacher Development, and School–University Partnerships.
 Rutten recently served as associate editor for The Cambridge Handbook of School–University Partnerships and coauthored The Reflective Educator's Guide to Practitioner Inquiry.

 PhD, The Pennsylvania State University